airyhq/airy/docs/docs/sources/sms-twilio.md

 http://localhost:8080/ui/channels/connected/twilio.sms/
 ```

-## Send messages from a Twilio.SMS source
+## Send and receive messages with the Inbox UI

 After connecting the source to your instance, it's time to create a conversation between your
 Airy Core instance and a Twilio.SMS source.